Particeep/pricer-integration/README.md

 ```
 As you can see, there is the type `Meta` and `URL`.

-`URL` is rarely use, put an empty string only if we do not say what to put in the spec :
+`URL` is rarely use, put an empty string only if we do not say what to put :
 ```scala
 val url : URL = URL("")
 ```